 Pickle Ball-indoor & outdoor

-Scheduled events- Indoor picnic, ice cream social, salad luncheon, Grandparent’s Day
+Scheduled events- Indoor picnic, Biscuits and Gravy Breakfast, salad luncheon, Grandparent’s Day

 Senior Activity meeting with programs

 Evening activities are from the first Tuesday in March until the second Tuesday in December, they include the Woodcarving club, Bingo and Pickle ball.
 The billards room and fitness room are available also.

 The LifeStream Senior Café nutrition site is located at the Center with meals served Monday – Friday at 11:30 am.
 Reservations need to be made as early as possible as the food is not delivered daily.
 Call 983-7350 for more information.
 Suggested donations for the meals are $2.50 for those 60 and over.
 Under 60 is $6.00.
 Anyone is eligible for these meals.

 The AARP Free Tax Service is offered at the Senior Center from the first Tuesday in February until the Tuesday nearest the April 15th deadline in April.